Declan444/Castlelost-Stud/README.md

 Upon review and recommendation I have added a user booking list called My Bookings Link to the site.
 This appears when the user logs in and they can click the My Bookings link to see all of their bookings for Lesson, Instructor, Date, Time and Status.
 When the user scrolls down the page the row is highlighted for a better user experience.

+## Credits

+## Credits
+I'd like to thank Spencer Barriball, my mentor at Code Institute, for giving me valuable guidance and support throught the duration of this project.
+The majority of my learning came from the Code Institute course content and the Blog Walk Through.
+This allowed me to set our the structure of the site and to create the backbone of the site from which to build.
+Without this starting point and both the walkthrough course content and the videos, it would have been impossible.
+I used numerous videos to solve different problems that I faced and example being how to add a calendar to your website - Django wednesday #2 gave me a youtube video on exactly that which again I used as a starting point.
+A constant go to that I use is https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide as suggested by my mentor.
+I always use https://www.w3schools.com/ as a go to for all code understanding ranging from python to bootstrap to javascript.
+I used https://learndjango.com/tutorials/customizing-django-404-and-500-error-pages for error pages and other areas of django.

+## Content
+All of text and code in this project was generated by myself.